borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 ### 5.3 Practical Advice [[C](#toc)]
 {: #practical-advice }
 -- In broad sense Investment plan includes first to inform your self, do your homework.
 Second to decide what amount is at you disposal for investing.
 Lastly to split it based on your risk appetite among sevaral class of asset.
-In early phase risk was much higher and in line with phrase Invest only what you are ready to lose.
+In early phase risk was much higher and in line with maxim: *Invest only what you are ready to lose*.
 Now it less risky then in the last decade but still it is considered relatively riskier class, mainly because of large up and down swings.<br>
 In practice there are several generally useful strategies (one or more can be used):<br>
 &nbsp;1.
 Move some part (from 10 to 30 %) of your portfolio into Crypto and keep it long term<br>
 &nbsp; - don't made a mistake not investing anything in order not to have FOMO (Fear of missing out)<br>